The Judicial Process

 When a trial is not possible under the circumstances, the accused will eventually register a guilty plea in his file.
 Once the plea is entered, a sentence will be imposed.

-If an agreement is reached, the joint submission will be presented to the judge, who must accept it unless he or she believes that the sentence is unreasonable.
+If an agreement is reached, the joint submission will be presented to the judge, who will accept it unless he or she believes that the sentence is unreasonable.

 If no agreement is reached, the parties will each plead a sentence they consider appropriate in the circumstances.
 The judge then has the discretionary power to impose the final sentence, taking into consideration the nature of the offense and the situation of the accused.